 The laboratory component of the course introduces the students to kinaesthetic activities that students report are helpful to understanding complex biological concepts.
-Preparation of your lab learning sheets are enhanced by completing weekly module worksheets, including online learning aids to suit students busy extracurricular lifestyle, whilst identifying areas that they need to work on to understand imperative concepts.
-Each of the modules is supported with web-based materials see the GRIFFITH COLLEGE MyStudy site for this course.
+Preparation of your tutorial workbooks are enhanced by completing laboratory tasks and module worksheets, including online learning aids to suit students busy extracurricular lifestyle, whilst identifying areas that they need to work on to understand imperative concepts.
+Each of the modules is supported with web-based materials see the Griffith College MyStudy site for this course.

 If you are unable to attend a Lab for extenuating reasons you will be required to submit evidence explaining any absence (e.g. medical certificate).
-Students who miss a lab will be required to complete the relevant lab learning sheet in their own time and have it checked and signed off by their tutor, before the next consecutive lab.
+Students who miss a lab will be required to present the relevant completed tutorial workbook section in tutorial class and have it checked and signed off by their tutor, before the next consecutive lab.

-A maximum of one laboratory sessions may be missed (with documentary evidence).
+A maximum of one laboratory session may be missed (with documentary evidence).
 If more than one lab session is missed, consultation with the Course Convenor and/or Program Convenor will be required to determine if it is appropriate for you to continue in the course.

 Students will work in small groups to analyse experiments and develop problem solving skills.
-Content covered in the laboratories will be assessed within the intra semester and final examinations.
+Content covered in the laboratories will be assessed within the intra trimester and final examinations.
 An attendance roll will be maintained for all lab classes.
 Students are expected to attend their scheduled laboratory class.